 CRWD is involved in the Wellhead Protection program.
-For any questions referring to Wellhead Protection please call CRWD at 701-428-3139.
-Our public water system, in cooperation with the North Dakota Department of Health, has completed the delineation and contaminant/land use inventory elements of the North Dakota Source Water Protection Program.
+For any questions referring to Wellhead Protection, please call CRWD at 701-428-3139.
+Our public water system, in cooperation with the North Dakota Department of Health, has completed the delineation and contaminant/land use inventory elements of the North Dakota Source

+Water Protection Program.
 Based on the information from these elements, the North Dakota Department of Health has determined that our source water for Phase 1, 2 and 3 is not susceptible to potential contaminants.
+For water purchased from the City of Fargo, the North Dakota Department of Health has determined that source water is moderately susceptible to potential contaminants.